Irrelon/ForerunnerDB/readme.md

 </table>

 ## What is ForerunnerDB
-ForerunnerDB is a NoSQL JavaScript database with a query language loosly based on MongoDB (with some differences) and runs on browsers and Node.js.
+ForerunnerDB is a NoSQL JavaScript JSON database with a query language based on MongoDB (with some differences) and runs on browsers and Node.js.
+It is in use in many large production web applications and is transparently used by over 6 million clients.
+ForerunnerDB is the most advanced, battle-tested and production ready browser-based JSON database system available today.

-##### ForerunnerDB & MongoDB
-Please see the [differences from MongoDB](#differences-between-forerunnerdb-and-mongodb) section for more information.

 ## What is ForerunnerDB's Primary Use Case?
 ForerunnerDB was created primarily to allow web application developers to easily store, query and manipulate JSON data in the browser via a simple query language.
-It provides the ability to store data passed by an API to the front-end and query it throughout your application making handling JSON data client-side significantly easier.
+It provides the ability to store data on the front-end and query it throughout your application making handling JSON data client-side significantly easier.

-Furthermore, if you use the optional data-binding module, changes to your JSON data stored in ForerunnerDB are automatically propagated to the DOM.
-The data binding system in ForerunnerDB is state-of-the-art, high performance and supports features like partial updates.

-Some web application frameworks provide similar data-binding functionality which is why data-binding is an optional module that you can choose to include on a per-app basis as you choose.

-Many web applications take data from an API and then represent that on screen to the user.
-ForerunnerDB allows you to sort that data and filter it so that you don't have to make API calls whenever you want data in a different order or filtered by specific fields and values.

 ## Demo
 You can see an interactive demo at [http://www.forerunnerdb.com/demo.html](http://www.forerunnerdb.com/demo.html)